 The OSU S.A.G.E.
-Program offers an integrated series of courses in aging that provides participants with the opportunity to obtain the knowledge, as well as develop the skills and attitudes critical to meeting the health and social service needs of older adults.
-This three-course distance learning program of The Ohio State University is appropriate for graduate level students, professionals seeking continuing education, and others caring for our aging population.
+Program offers an integrated series of courses in aging that provides participants with the opportunity to obtain the knowledge and develop the skills and attitudes critical to meeting the health and social service needs of older adults.
+This three-course distance learning program of The Ohio State University is appropriate for graduate-level students, professionals seeking continuing education, and others caring for our aging population.

 Participants successfully completing the OSU S.A.G.E.
 Program receive a Certificate of Completion in Gerontology from The Ohio State University (some exclusions apply).